nackdai/izanagi/README.txt

-# This is library to support to make 3D graphics applicationsiincluding gamesj.
+# This is library to support to make 3D graphics applications(including games).

 ## Main Feature